CluelessBiker/project2-master-universe/README.md

 Adding an image element to the DOM [Stackoverflow](https://stackoverflow.com/questions/7802744/adding-an-img-element-to-a-div-with-javascript)

 Code for changing the image source in JS came from [DelftStack](https://www.delftstack.com/howto/javascript/change-image-src-javascript/#:~:text=Change%20the%20Source%20of%20an,image%20using%20the%20src%20property.)

+[StackOverflow](https://stackoverflow.com/questions/21166860/check-a-radio-button-with-javascript) showed me how to change which radio button is checked through JS.

 ### Media
 - All artwork created by me.